rplevka/gde/README.md

 └── README.md           # This file
 ```

+## Security

+⚠️ **Important**: API keys in client-side JavaScript are always exposed and can be extracted from browser DevTools.

+**For Production Use:**
+- Use the included `server.py` proxy server (runs automatically with Docker)
+- Store API keys as environment variables, never in code
+- See [SECURITY.md](SECURITY.md) for detailed security guide

+**For Development:**
+- Use `config.js` with API key restrictions in Mapy.cz console
+- Restrict by HTTP referrer or IP address
+- Monitor usage and set rate limits

 ## Technologies

 - **Mapy.cz Panorama API** - Street-level imagery
 - **Leaflet.js** - Interactive maps
 - **Vanilla JavaScript** - No frameworks, pure vibes
+- **Python Proxy Server** - Secure API key handling

 ## Credits